 - TLD is the most significant of these actions and will result in the Marine being medically restricted from performing duties that might aggravate or complicate the healing and recovery process. - TLD is actually a personnel action that is initiated by a military physician preparing either an abbreviated or complete Medical Evaluation Board Report (MEBR). - TLD is normally limited to a six-month period; however, the attending physician may recommend an additional six month period.
-Any requirement for additional TLD (beyond the initial 12 months) must be referred to Headquarters Marine Corps (HQMC) for approval. - The decision to place an enlisted Marine on TLD may be made by the Military Treatment Facility (MTF).
+Any requirement for additional TLD (beyond the initial 12 months) must be referred to Headquarters Marine Corps (HQMC) accompanied by a commander's non-medical assessment (NMA) for approval. - The decision to place an enlisted Marine on TLD may be made by the Military Treatment Facility (MTF).
 However, all MEBRs recommending periods of TLD for Marine Corps Officers must be forwarded to the CMC (MMSR-4) for approval. - HQMC may either grant additional TLD or direct that the Marine be referred into the IDES process for a fitness for continued military service determination by the PEB.